ComposableFi/composable/code/xcvm/SPEC.md

 Oftentimes, multiple `Identities` represent a single real-world entity, such as a cross-chain protocol or a user.
 To accommodate for shared/global ownership of resources, each interpreter keeps track of a set of `Identities`, which share ownership of the interpreter.
 Each owning `Identity` has full permissions on the interpreter instance.

 Owners may be added by having the interpreter call the appropriate setters.
 We will consider adding specialized instructions later.
+Owners may be removed by other owners.
+An XCVM instance MUST always have at least one owner.

 # 3. Encoding